rackerlabs/technical-blog/_posts/2016-05-13-keystone_horizon_nginx_Ubuntu_1604.md

     mkdir /var/www/keystone

 Keystone comes with a python script for interfacing to servers running a wsgi interface.
 Keystone listens on two tcp ports, one for processing admin level requests and one for requests that don't need admin level permissions.
-If you installed keystone from the Ubuntu package tree this file was not included the the keystone packages.
-You will need to download it, otherwise if you did a source install you can copy it over into the web directory for nginx.
-One copy is used to handle requests that need the keystone admin role and the other is for non-admin requests.
+If you installed keystone from the Ubuntu package tree, this file was not included the the keystone packages.
+You will need to download it.
+For those having installed OpenStack from source, you will need to just copy the file as shown below.
+One copy will be used to handle requests that need the keystone admin role and the other copy is for non-admin requests.

 To download it use: